-Part of my job as an electrician is not only to help fix an electrical system when something goes wrong, but also to help my customers make sure that the fixtures are correctly installed.
+Part of our jobs as Richardson electricians is not only to help fix electrical systems when something goes wrong, but also to help our customers make sure that their fixtures are correctly installed.
 Installation is the most important phase for an electrical fixture or appliance; following the proper procedures can help ensure the maximum life for the electrical device, minimize its upkeep, and save you from costly repairs.

 - Proper order of installation – It’s really important that you follow the manufacturer’s instructions when installing the chandelier.
-I can tell you from personal experience that people skip steps or go out of order all the time, which can be a real problem, especially for crystal chandeliers.
-I’ve arrived at an installation before to find all of the crystals already attached to the fixture, even though the instructions on ANY crystal chandelier tell you to install the fixture before you hang the crystals!
+Our team can tell you from experience that people skip steps or go out of order all the time, which can be a real problem, especially for crystal chandeliers.
+We’ve arrived at installations before to find all of the crystals already attached to the fixture, even though the instructions on ANY crystal chandelier tell you to install the fixture before you hang the crystals!
 Crystal chandeliers with their crystals attached are incredibly heavy and extremely fragile.
 It is almost impossible for even a professional to install the chandelier properly in this state without breaking something.
 Before you hang those crystals on an uninstalled chandelier, ask yourself this question: do you want to show off your chandelier with its crystals broken?
 Or worse, with your back broken?

 - Proper hanging procedures – Chandeliers are designed to hang from their chains.
 They are absolutely NOT designed to hang from the wire that connects them to your ceiling.
 These wires are not designed to support any part of the fixture’s weight.
 Making it do so will inevitably stretch the wiring, leading to damage to the chandelier’s internal wiring, potential damage to your ceiling as the weight pulls the wiring out, and will stretch your wire, which is very dangerous and a severe fire hazard.
 Always make sure the wire is loose, has a bit of slack, and isn’t being pinched by the chain links as it winds through them.

-- Weight Limits – If your chandelier weighs more than 100 pounds, your chandelier manufacturer requires additional wood bracing to be installed in your attic across the trusses to handle the load.
+- Weight limits – If your chandelier weighs more than 100 pounds, your chandelier manufacturer requires additional wood bracing to be installed in your attic across the trusses to handle the load.
 This has to be done carefully and in accordance with specifications, because the bracing will include a special high-tension braided steel safety wire that is connected to the chandelier in case of chain failure.
-(Obviously, I hope you’ll never need this.)
-Since this is a change in the engineering of your house, this sort of bracing should NEVER be self-installed or performed by a handyman or light fixture company installer; only a licensed professional electrician can ensure the bracing will not fail, causing the chandelier to fall and destroy itself, along with anything underneath it: flooring (even marble!), stairs, banisters, or your furniture.
+(Obviously, we hope you’ll never need this!)
+Since this is a change in the engineering of your house, this sort of bracing should NEVER be self-installed or performed by a handyman or light fixture company installer; only a licensed professional electrician can ensure the bracing will not fail, causing the chandelier to fall and destroy itself, along with anything underneath it, such as flooring (even marble!), stairs, banisters, or your furniture.